Bit-Apps-Pro/wp-validator/README.md

 22. `string`
 23. `uppercase`
 24. `url`

+WP Validator provides a comprehensive set of validation rules to suit your needs.
+Here's a list of available rules:

 # Contributing
 We welcome contributions from the community.
 If you find a bug or have a feature suggestion, please open an issue or submit a pull request.